TienT13/TienT13.github.io/index.md

 * Lab 3:

-    I enjoyed both parts of this lab because it was easy to understand and fun to complete.
-Through this lab, I learned how to integrate calculations and formulas into a program, such as calculating date differences and determining BMR.
+    Lab 3 was one of my favorite labs because it was easy to follow and enjoyable to work on.
+I liked this lab because it showed me how calculations and formulas can be integrated into a program to solve real problems.
+Through this lab, I learned how to calculate date differences and determine BMR values, which helped me understand how math and programming work together.

 * Lab 5 part 2:

-    This was my second favorite lab because it taught me how to convert decimal feet into feet and inches.
-I found this lab particularly interesting because it helped me apply more complex formulas within my programs.
+    Lab 5 Part 2 was one of my favorite labs because it challenged me to apply more complex formulas in my code.
+I found it interesting because I learned how to convert decimal feet into feet and inches accurately.
+This lab helped me improve my problem-solving skills and showed me how mathematical conversions can be implemented correctly in a program.

 * Lab 9 part 2:

-    I really enjoyed this lab because it taught me how to use loops to perform repeated tasks within a program.
-In this lab, we used a loop to find a secret number.
-This activity was engaging and helped me better understand how loops work.
-My partner and I had a lot of fun completing this lab together.
+    Lab 9 Part 2 was a favorite because it helped me better understand how loops work in programming.
+I enjoyed this lab because we used a loop to repeatedly test values until the correct secret number was found.
+From this lab, I learned how loops can automate repetitive tasks and make programs more efficient, and my partner and I had fun working through the logic together.